 2. Give subscribers compelling reasons to open emails

 Customers receive dozens of emails per day, so you'd need to present enticing offers and persuasive reasons to encourage subscribers to open your emails.
 Using limited time offers in the subject line is an effective way of encouraging people to open.
-Leveraging FOMO (fear of missing out) is a powerful tactic in email marketing, especially for retailers.
+Leveraging FOMO is a powerful tactic in email marketing, especially for retailers.
 Don’t be afraid to use command language, as calls to action in subject lines can emphasise the urgency of your offers.

 Look at the FOMO utilised in this Halloween email campaign from Cadbury: